Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/04-cluster-group-capabilities.md

 # Add Capabilities to the Cluster Group
 [Official documentation](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/how-to-create-run-cluster-group.html#add-packages)

-## Option 1: Tanzu Hub GUI
+## Option 1: Tanzu Platform GUI

-In the Tanzu Hub GUI navigate to `Application Spaces > Capabilities`.
+In the Tanzu Platform GUI navigate to `Application Spaces > Capabilities`.
 The **Available** tab provides a list of all available *Capabilities* with the functionality to install them on `Cluster Groups`, and the **Installed** tab provides an overview of the *Capabilities* already installed on the different `Cluster Groups` with the functionality to uninstall and reconfigure them.

 Currently, it's only possible to manage (install, uninstall, ...) them one by one, even if in most cases several *Capabilities* are installed at once.